docker-library/official-images/README.md

 ### Instruction format

 Each line represents a build instruction.
-There are different formats that `docker-brew` is able to parse.
+There are different formats that `stackbrew` is able to parse.

 	<git-url>
 	git://github.com/dotcloud/hipache
 	https://github.com/dotcloud/docker.git

-The simplest format. `docker-brew` will fetch data from the provided git repository from the `HEAD`of its `master` branch.
+The simplest format. `stackbrew` will fetch data from the provided git repository from the `HEAD`of its `master` branch.
 Generated image will be tagged as `latest`.
 Use of this format is discouraged because there is no way to ensure stability.